 A screwdriver is arguably the single most common tool used for electrical work.
-Standard screwdrivers work just fine in many cases, but they have one big drawback in this application: at least half of the tool is a bare metal shaft that's a very good conductor of electricity.
-If any bare metal of the tool contacts a live electrical current, the whole shaft become live.
-And if the shaft is touching a metal box or other part, or your finger, bad stuff can happen.
+Standard screwdrivers work just fine in many cases, but they have one big drawback for electrical work: At least half of the tool is a bare metal shaft, which is a very good conductor of electricity.
+If any bare metal of the tool contacts a live electrical current, the whole shaft becomes live.
+And if the shaft is touching a metal box, another electrical part, or your finger, bad stuff can happen.
 That's why electricians use insulated screwdrivers for certain jobs, and it's a good idea for homeowners to follow the professional example.

 What Is an Insulated Screwdriver?

-This is a specially designed screwdriver that has a tough, non-conductive plastic cover over the shaft and handles.
-Only the tip of the screwdriver is exposed.
+An insulated screwdriver is a specially designed tool that has a tough, non-conductive plastic cover over its shaft and handles.
+Only the tip of an insulated screwdriver is exposed.
 The insulation protects the user from the possibility of touching live parts of a circuit and the grounded walls of the box or other equipment.
-By having the shaft of the screwdriver protectively coated with a non-conductive material, it is safe to hold the screwdriver here to balance the screwdriver.
+By having the shaft of the screwdriver protectively coated with a non-conductive material, it is safe to hold the screwdriver's shaft for balance.
 In addition to the personal safety benefit, insulated screwdrivers also can prevent damage to delicate electronic parts that might be destroyed by an electrical short.

 More Than a Plastic Coating